durrantlab/protein-vr/README.md

 ProteinVR makes it easy to save molecular scenes with custom visualizations such as these.
 Every time a molecular representation is loaded, rotated, or otherwise altered, ProteinVR updates the browser URL to track the change.
-Copying the URL at any point into a new browser tab–even on a different device–recreates the exact same ProteinVR scene.
+Copying the URL at any point into a new browser tab--even on a different device--recreates the exact same ProteinVR scene.

 ## Display Modes ##